CDKL5 Deficiency Disorder

 CDKL5 (cyclin-dependent kinase-like 5) deficiency disorder is a rare neurodevelopmental condition caused by pathogenic variants in the CDKL5 gene.
 The disorder can cause a wide range of symptoms with varying severity.
 The most common symptoms include early-onset, difficult to control seizures and neurodevelopmental impairment that affects cognitive, motor, speech and visual function.

 Although rare, CDKL5 deficiency disorder is one of the most common forms of genetic epilepsy.
-Currently, there are two children diagnosed with the condition each week.

 Cause of CDKL5 deficiency disorder